 However you get the money, it’s critical to note that the scholarship(s) you win can impact the rest of your financial aid.
 That’s because winning a sufficient amount of scholarship money changes your financial “need,” which fundamentally impacts your financial aid package.
 Schools differ in how they factor in outside scholarships.
 Your college or university might reduce the institutional scholarships or grants they might otherwise have given you, or your school might reduce the loans and/or work-study as part of your financial aid package.
 Or they might do something else entirely.
 It all depends.
 When in doubt, ask your college’s financial aid office.

 Just in case you need to be convinced that you want free money…

 Winning scholarships can also make you a more attractive college, grad school, or even job applicant, much like other awards and forms of recognition look good on your résumé.
 But even if you don’t win much (or anything), there are a lot of surprising fringe benefits to searching for and applying to scholarships: You end up strengthening a lot of important skills like essay writing, interviewing, researching, résumé writing, conducting business correspondence, and articulating your position on a given issue.
 You might find that your scholarship journey helps you crystalize how you feel about your major, college or university choice, or even future career.
 And that can be invaluable.

 In part two of this series, we’ll discuss the best tips and places to look for scholarships.
-In the meantime, start your scholarship search right here on CollegeXpress.
+In the meantime, start your search on CollegeXpress using our Scholarship Search tool.